Qiskit/documentation/docs/api/qiskit/0.42/qiskit.circuit.library.CXGate.md

   $$
 </Admonition>

-In the computational basis, this gate flips the target qubit if the control qubit is in the $|1\rangle$ state.
+In the computational basis, this gate flips the target qubit if the control qubit is in the $\vert 1\rangle$ state.
 In this sense it is similar to a classical XOR gate.

 $$
-`|a, b\rangle \rightarrow |a, a \oplus b\rangle`
+`\vert a, b\rangle \rightarrow \vert a, a \oplus b\rangle`
 $$

 Create new CX gate.